 - Do you spend a lot of time (home or work) in a hot or humid place?

-Some things you can do for yourself at home include washing your feet daily and making sure they are thoroughly dried before putting on socks or shoes.
+You can avoid Athlete's foot and other fungal infections at home, including washing your feet daily and making sure they are thoroughly dried before putting on socks or shoes.
 Since shoes tend to get moist during the day due to sweat, you will want to change out your footwear daily.
 Have AT LEAST two pairs of shoes to cycle through while the other ones dry out.
-If you plan on going to the pool or gym always wear shower shoes in the locker room.
+If you plan on going to the pool or gym, always wear shower shoes in the locker room.